Minimum Wage

 Overtime

-Maryland labor laws require employers to pay employees overtime at a rate of 1½ times their regular rate when they work 40 hours or more in a workweek, unless otherwise exempt or other rules apply.
+Maryland overtime law require employers to pay employees overtime at a rate of 1½ times their regular rate when they work 40 hours or more in a workweek, unless otherwise exempt or other rules apply.
 MD Statute, Labor and Employment 3-415, MD Regulations 09.12.41.14, MD Div. of Labor Wage & Hour Fact Sheet.
 See FLSA: Overtime for more information regarding overtime requirements.

 Prevailing Wages

-Under certain circumstances, employers in Maryland may be required to pay residents wage rates established by the federal or state prevailing wage rates and rules.
+Under Maryland labor laws, Maryland law may require employers to pay residents wage rates established by the federal or state prevailing wage rates and rules.
 The prevailing wage rates may be different from the state’s standard minimum wage rates.

 Employees may be eligible for prevailing wages if they work on federal or state government or government-funded construction projects or perform certain federal or state government services.
 See the Maryland Prevailing Wages, Davis-Bacon and Related Acts, McNamara-O’Hara Service Contract Act (SCA), and Walsh-Healey Public Contracts Act (PCA) for more information about prevailing wages.